caio/tablier/src/markdown/about.md

 # Acknowledgments

-This project was created as a one-man show: [Caio][me] takes care of everything from the firewalls to what you are reading right now, but that's not to say there hasn't been help from tools and third parties:
+This project is a one-man show: [Caio][me] takes care of everything from the firewalls to what you are reading right now, but that's not to say there hasn't been help from tools and third parties:

 * SVG Icons come from the [IcoMoon](https://icomoon.io/) free icon pack, licensed as [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)